ZeroCM/zcm/docs/FAQs.md

 callback causes a deadlock.
 You should therefore alter the subscriptions outside of your callbacks.
 If your code really needs to change subscriptions in response to a received message, try using a queue to pass the work to another thread or in your main-loop if using `zcm_handle`.

+### In NodeJS, why do my server-side subscriptions randomly stop working or segfault?

+NodeJS' garbage collector will come around and clean up a subscription unless that subscription is referenced elsewhere in your code.
+The easiest way to get around this problem is by calling unsubscribe on all your subscriptions on process.exit

+    process.on('exit', function() { z.unsubscribe(sub); });